hbyio/www-pilot-pm/content/en/policies/terms.md

 ---

-This document is only availabale en french at the moment
+This document is only available en french at the moment